saurabhvartak1982/aksupgradeguidance/aksupgradedoc.md

 Reference documentation here - https://learn.microsoft.com/en-us/azure/aks/upgrade-cluster?tabs=azure-cli <br /><br />

-- Application Health Checks
-You may also want to validate if your application is running by reviewing your application health metrics
+- Application Health Checks - You may also want to validate if your application is running by reviewing your application health metrics.

 ### Monitor the Upgrade